ChristianGroentved/TIL/GCP/cloud-run-access-only-internal-network.md

   --project=es-prod-6c2a
 ```

-The Backend Service now representes your Cloud Run service to Cloud Load Balancing
+The Backend Service now represents your Cloud Run service to Cloud Load Balancing

 Now we will configure the rest of the Internal HTTP(S) Load Balancer components